max0nT/pr-reviews-assignment-service/README.md

 ## Setup and run

-- To use service just run
+- To use service clone project and just run
 ```bash
 docker compose up -d
 ```